-information may create fears of selection bias whereby only those pension funds with the longest-living populations may want to hedge longevity risk.
+Obstacles to broader interest in buying longevity risk include a "lemons" risk because the pension funds and (re)insurers seeking to mitigate their longevity risk may have a better idea of how healthy their population cohorts are likely to be.
+The presence of asymmetric information may create fears of selection bias whereby only those pension funds and (re)insurers with the longest-living populations may want to hedge longevity risk.
 This risk can be priced into proposed transactions, but that could undermine the attractiveness of the transaction on the other side.
 Alternatively, transactions could be based on the longevity experience of sample populations, such as those tracked by government statistical agencies.

-Basing transactions on standardised cohorts would also improve market liquidity.
-In that regard, the Life & Longevity Markets Association (LLMA) is pushing for the development of a more standardised and liquid index-based LRT market.
-They are working from the ground up, setting up standardised term sheets and pricing methodologies for such swap transactions, and pushing for the production of granular and more frequently updated life tables.
-Also, Deutsche Boerse has introduced longevity swaps based on their XPect® family of longevity indices.
-These swaps settle based on changes in expected life curves over shorter time periods.
+Basing transactions on standardised cohorts may also improve market liquidity.
+In that regard, the Life & Longevity Markets Association (LLMA) is pushing for the development of a more standardised and liquid index-based LRT market.21 They are working from the ground up, setting up standardised term sheets and pricing methodologies for such swap transactions, and pushing for the production of granular and more frequently updated life tables.22 Also, Deutsche Boerse has introduced longevity swaps based on their XPect® family of longevity indices.23 These swaps settle based on changes in expected life curves over shorter time periods.

-However, basing transactions on standardised population cohorts leaves longevity risk sellers with possibly unacceptable levels of basis risk.
+However, basing transactions on standardised population cohorts could leave longevity risk sellers with possibly unacceptable levels of basis risk.
 Basis risk can be large, caused by significant differences in life expectancy at age 65 depending on sex, employment history, income and geographic location.
-For example, for a higher-income female in the southeast of England life expectancy at 65 is approximately 22 years, whereas for a low-income male living in the north it is just under 13 years (Cass Business School, 2004).
-Recent research by Coughlan et al., (2011) and Li and Hardy (2011) proposes index-based hedge methodologies to reduce such basis risk, but scepticism remains.
+For example, for a higher-income female in the southeast of England, life expectancy at 65 is approximately 22 years, whereas for a low-income male living in the north it is just under 13 years (Cass Business School (2004)).
+Recent research by Coughlan et al (2011) and Li and Hardy (2011) proposes index-based hedge methodologies to reduce such basis risk, but scepticism remains.
 Also, credit rating agencies only give partial credit for index-based transfer structures due to the basis risk.
 Reinsurance arrangements are typically recognised, although some allowance may be given for counterparty risk.

-The degree to which pension plans are incentivised to pursue longevity de-risking are also impacted by regulations.
-For example, while insurers generally have to use the most current mortality projections to value their annuity liabilities, in many countries pension funds face less stringent actuarial requirements.
-Also, in most jurisdictions, the interest rates used to discount future pension fund liabilities exceed those used by insurers.
-In the Canada and the United States, for example, pension
+Regulations also influence how far pension plans are incentivised to pursue longevity derisking.
+For example, while insurers generally have to use the most current mortality projections to value their annuity liabilities, in many countries pension funds face less stringent actuarial requirements.24 Also, in most jurisdictions, the interest rates used to discount future pension fund liabilities exceed those used